semaphoreci/book-monorepo-cicd/chapters/05-continuous-delivery.md

 3. Rename the new pipeline as to: `.semaphore/deploy.yml`

-4. Copy the deployment commands from the staging pipeline.
-They're fully parametrized, so there's no need to change them.

-5. Activate the `heroku` secret.

-6. Set `ENV = prod`
+4. Type the deployment commands.
+The service to deploy is stored on the `SVC` variable.

+5. Activate any required secrets and set environment variables as needed.

-Click on **run the workflow** to give it a whirl.
+Click on **Run the Workflow** to give it a whirl.
 You may need to manually start the staging and deployment pipelines.
 Check that the Users service is deployed to both environments.

 ![](./figures/06-done2.png){ width=95% }

-Click on **run the workflow** to give it a whirl.
-You may need to manually start the staging and deployment pipelines.
-Check that the Users service is deployed to both environments.

 ### 4.6.2 Deploying Billing and UI